 Epsom Salt Bath Potential Side Effects

-Magnesium in any form, including Epsom salt, must be used with caution in patients with renal failure since it is processed by the kidneys and can reach toxic levels easily in those patients.
+Also, magnesium in any form, including Epsom salt, must be used with caution in patients with renal failure since it is processed by the kidneys and can reach toxic levels easily in those patients.
 Magnesium sulfate is often used to successfully treat eclampsia and pre-eclampsia in pregnant women, but pregnant or nursing women should generally exercise caution and consult their doctors being using Epsom salt.

 You should tell your doctor immediately if you experience any of these symptoms after using Epsom salt.
 But don’t worry, serious side effects of Epsom salt are rare when used in recommended dosages.